-Because of God’s faithfulness the people of Israel reached the Promised Land after wandering in the desert for quite some time.
-It took several decades and many detours to get the people of Israel to its destination, but the important thing is: ultimately they arrived – not because of their abilities but because of God’s many interventions, His willingness to forgive and start over, and His never-ending mercies.
+Because of God’s faithfulness the people of Israel reached the Promised Land after wandering in the desert for a long time.
+It took several decades and many detours to get the people of Israel to its destination, but the important thing is: ultimately, they arrived – not because of their abilities but because of God’s many interventions, His willingness to forgive and start over, and His never-ending mercies.
 Paul wrote this very encouraging note to his friend Timothy (2 Timothy 2:13):

 “If we are unfaithful, he [God] remains faithful, for he cannot deny who he is.”

 Isn’t this amazing?
 God is faithful despite our flawed disposition.
 People are known to mess up.
 That’s what people do.
 However, God is known and famous for His relentless efforts to come through for His people and save them.
 God is powerful, passionate, creative, and He knows what He is doing; our end of the bargain is to not lose faith.
 God is always bigger than we think, and we will probably never fully understand His ways and His timing; however, the journey of faith will be much more rewarding if we extend trust to the One who is truly worthy of our trust.